selimslab/selimslab.github.io/_NOTES/arts/poetry/one-art.md

 of lost door keys, the hour badly spent.

-The art of losing isn’t hard to master.
+The art of losing isn't hard to master.